carpentries/instructor-training/episodes/02-practice-learning.md

 > progress from whatever starting point they happen to be at, without making anyone
 > feel inferior about their current practices or skillsets.
 We do this in part by teaching relevant and useful skills
 > building an inclusive learning environment, and continually getting (and paying attention to!) feedback
 > from learners.
-We'll be talking in more depth about each of these strategies as we go forward in our workshop.
+We will be talking in more depth about each of these strategies as we go forward in our workshop.
 {: .callout}

 ## How "Knowledge" Gets in the Way